fabric8-analytics/fabric8-analytics-sonarqube-plugin/sonarqube-alpine/README.md

-The instructions in this directory allow you to run a local SonarQube instance to experiment with custom plugins, and other aspects of possible integration between SonarQube and Project Bayesian
+The instructions in this directory allow you to run a local SonarQube instance to experiment with custom plugins, and other aspects of possible integration between SonarQube and Project Fabric8-Analytics

 ## Running SonarQube locally